felipeagc/vk_renderer/README.md

 # Vk renderer

-A new vulkan renderer, hopefully less buggy than my previous ones... written in (mostly) C-style C++.
+A new vulkan renderer, hopefully less buggy than my previous ones... written in (mostly) C-style C++ and using descriptor indexing this time.

 The vulkan abstraction layer is in [rg.h](https://github.com/felipeagc/vk_renderer/blob/master/thirdparty/rg/rg.h)